tutorcruncher/timecruncher/_posts/2015-07-06-tutor-scheduling-software.md

 ---
 layout: post
-title:  How Tutor Scheduling Software Can Improve your Tutoring Business
+title:  "How Tutor Scheduling Software Can Improve your Tutoring Business"
 permalink: tutor-scheduling-software
 ---
 As the private tutoring industry continues to be disrupted by new technology,